saluk/parchisel/readme.md

 - general project management
 - refactor with more nicegui native bindings
 - more ui.notify for CRUD (maybe put into Project)
+- edit csv files
+- widgets to edit current line of template